-Your passport should be valid for at least six months beyond the period of stay.
+Your passport should be valid for at least six months beyond the period of stay and it is advised to have at least one blank page.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport

 Spain is a party to the Schengen Agreement.
 This means that U.S., Canadian, Australian and European citizens may enter Spain for up to 90 days for tourist or business purposes without a visa.
 All other nationalities must check the visa entry requirements before your departure.
 You need sufficient funds and a return airline ticket.